 Who does it work for?

+Are you a time strapped first time or existing mom?
 Are you a D.I.Y.'er or design enthusiast?
-Do you use Pinterest to gather inspiration onto dream boards titled “Boho Home” or “Nordic Nursery”?
-Do you spend hours gawking over the room inspiration on Houzz?
-Do you read Matchbook and LONNY online magazines?
-Are you a registered user with online shopping sites like The Land Of Nod, Wayfair, LuLu & Georgia and Serena & Lily?
+Do you use Pinterest to gather inspiration onto dream boards but don't know where to start?
+Do you spend hours drooloing over the room inspiration on Instagram?
 Then we think you are an excellent candidate for such a virtual collaboration.

-+Good when you don’t like to research or shop online
++When you don’t like to spend time on any device researching or shopping online

 Additional noteworthy articles on e-design